by Strengthening Relationships

 How Keep Connected is different

 Parenting workshops often focus on younger kids or are only for parents alone.
-Keep Connected takes a two-generation approach that engages both parenting adults and their children.
+Keep Connected is a family engagement program takes a two-generation approach that engages both parenting adults and their children.
 This allows facilitators to meet with families as a unit, then break into groups where the parents meet with other parents while kids meet with other kids.

 And Keep Connected is focused on the strengths of the family--not the deficits.